mediacms-io/mediacms/docs/moodle_plugin.md

 Moodle > My Media > select media > Bulk Actions > Share with 1.
 Co-Viewers OR 2.
 Co-Editors OR 3.
 Co-Owners OR 4.
 Course Members

-- **Ad 1:** Select one or several users, with whom you want to share media, giving them viewer permissions
+- **Note 1:** Select one or several users, with whom you want to share media, giving them viewer permissions
-- **Ad 2:** Similar, but giving users Editor permissions (they can edit the media and media's metadata)
+- **Note 2:** Similar, but giving users Editor permissions (they can edit the media and media's metadata)
-- **Ad 3:** Similar, but giving users Co-editor permissions (they can do everything the owner can do, except delete the media)
+- **Note 3:** Similar, but giving users Co-editor permissions (they can do everything the owner can do, except delete the media)
-- **Ad 4:** Select courses with which members you want to share media, giving them permissions according to permissions in the course (Students become Viewers, and Lecturers and similar roles become Co-Owners)
+- **Note 4:** Select courses with which members you want to share media, giving them permissions according to permissions in the course (Students become Viewers, and Lecturers and similar roles become Co-Owners)

-Alternatively, use My Media > individual media > Publish > select courses, which will have the same effect as Bulk Actions > Share with Course Members (Ad 4).
+Alternatively, use My Media > individual media > Publish > select courses, which will have the same effect as Bulk Actions > Share with Course Members (Note 4).

 Sharing media with Course Members will automatically list the media under that Course.
 A link to all listed course media can be accessed under the media's full viewing page.
 Users will only see course listings for courses, where they are members.